devstream-io/devstream/docs/core-concepts/config.md

 - `varFile`: the path/to/your/variables file
 - `toolFile`: the path/to/your/tools configuration file
+- `pluginDir`: the path/to/your/plugins directory, default: `~/.devstream/plugins`, or use `-d` flag to specify a directory
 - `state`: configuration of DevStream state.
 For example,

 ### Example Main Config File